junxit/us-congress-bills-110/metadata.md

 - 2007-05-07 — Mrs. Napolitano moved to suspend the rules and pass the bill.
 - 2007-05-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 370 - 1 (Roll no. 303). (text: CR H4506-4507)
 - 2007-05-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 370 - 1 (Roll no. 303).(text: CR H4506-4507)
+- 2007-05-08 — Received in the Senate.
+- 2007-05-09 — Read twice and referred to the Committee on Energy and Natural Resources.